 GUIDE TABLE OF CONTENTS

-Because of the current global situation, travel guidelines change very often.
-Our friends at SafetyWing created a website that lists detailed information on travel restrictions around the globe.
+Because of the current global situation, travel guidelines have been changing often.
+Our friends at Booking.com created a website that lists helpful information on travel restrictions and guidelines around the world.

-Before planning a trip to Delhi, be sure to check the Flatten the Curve website for information on travel restrictions to India.
+Before planning a trip to Delhi, be sure to check Booking.com for information on travel restrictions to India.
 If you do decide to visit Delhi, then you may want to seriously consider getting travel insurance with COVID coverage.

 HOW TO APPLY FOR AN E-VISA TO INDIA